CAUGHT! Franklin Lakes Man Charged In Hit-Run Death Of Garfield Special Needs Resident

 UPDATE: A 59-year-old building superintendent from Franklin Lakes was arrested at his home Wednesday morning and charged with the hit-run death of a special needs resident outside a Garfield group home -- thanks to news accounts that included photos of the fleeing vehicle.

-The Chevy Suburban that struck Giovanni Rivera, 42, was in the driveway when police and investigators took Paul Frischer into custody at his Phelps Road home near the Garden State Parkway overpass just after 6:30 a.m., authorities told Daily Voice.
+The Chevy Suburban that struck Giovanni Rivera, 42, was in the driveway when police and investigators took Paul Frischer into custody at his Phelps Road home near the Route 287 overpass just after 6:30 a.m., authorities told Daily Voice.

 Frischer was charged with leaving the scene of a crash resulting in death and endangering an injured victim.
 He was scheduled for a first appearance Thursday in Central Judicial Processing Court in Hackensack.